 DEAL DESCRIPTION -

-Enron North America Corp., Upstream Products, sought to sell 330.12 acres of land located in Township 12 south, Range 13 east, Sections 41 and 46, in Assumption Parish, Louisiana.
+Enron North America Corp., Upstream Products, sought bids for 330.12 acres of land located in Township 12 south, Range 13 east, Sections 41 and 46, in Assumption Parish, Louisiana.
 This land, currently owned by LRCI, Inc, an Enron North America Corp. subsidiary, sits atop the Napoleonville Salt Dome roughly 50 miles south of Baton Rouge.
 The land is divided into two sections: a 73.57-acre northern section (Tract 5a) and a 256.55-acre block to the south (Tracts 4a and 4b).
 Tract 5a borders Grand Bayou to the west and abuts a portion of LA Highway 70 to the southeast.
 Tracts 4a and 4b, though non-contiguous to Tract 5a, are contiguous to each other and form a rectangular and slightly L-shaped block of land to the south and slightly west of Tract 5a.
 The surface land is composed primarily of bayou floodplains, typical of the regional geography.
 Also typical of the regional geography, Tracts 5a, 4a and 4b contain large subsurface salt reserves.
 Upstream Products has considered two bids: Texas Brine ($2.35 MM) and Reliant ($3 MM).

 The land is being sold under an Act of Sale form by LRCI, Inc to Reliant Energy, Inc. Under this agreement, LRCI Inc. represents and warrants that the land is not subject to any liens or encumbrances by act of omission until Reliant establishes a chain of title.
 The corporate guarantee will be for the full sale amount and for six months.
 Reliant is absorbing all existing and potential future environmental risk associated with the land.